flexatone/present-df-typing/doc/dft/slides.md

 <Transform :scale="1.25">
 <v-clicks depth="2">

-- Many of important typing utilities are only in modern Python
+- Many important typing utilities are only available in modern Python
 - Use `typing-extensions>=4.10.0` for back back-ports
 - Use latest `mypy` or `Pyright` versions
 - Use recent packages